turingschool/front-end-curriculum/projects/palette-picker.md

   * A folder can hold many saved palettes (a one-to-many relationship)
   * The saved folder should persist in your backend database
 * Save a generated palette to a project folder
-  * The saved palette should appear in the folder as a link - when you click the link, the colors in the palette generator change to show the saved palette colors
+  * The saved palette should appear in the folder with the name of the palette (specified by the user) and the saved palette colors
+  * When you click on the name or colors in the saved palette, the palette generator should show the colors of that saved palette
   * The saved palette should persist in your backend database
 * Delete a palette from a project folder, which removes it from the page and database
 * Never need to refresh the page to see new information